 John is a senior trial lawyer in the Litigation Group and chairs the International Practice Group, focusing on international dispute resolution.
 He has served as lead trial lawyer in numerous complex commercial, international, banking, securities and trust litigation cases, including class actions.
 John has practiced in state and federal courts and before arbitration tribunals in approximately 35 states and foreign countries.
 Over the past 30 years, John has represented clients in a wide variety of business disputes, including successful representations in an International Chamber of Commerce arbitration against a large Korean company, a federal court litigation against a Canadian government-owned corporation, an arbitration in Hong Kong administered by the Hong Kong International Arbitration Centre, a securities arbitration customer claim resulting in a multi-million dollar settlement, the defense of a federal court consumer class action and the recovery of a large sum of stolen funds thorough coordinated court actions in the United States, Turkey, Cyprus, Portugal and the Cape Verde Islands.
 He is also experienced in obtaining evidence abroad under Letters Rogatory and The Hague Evidence Convention as well as obtaining evidence in the U.S. for use in foreign proceedings.
 John has additionally has enforced and defended against enforcement of foreign country judgments in U.S. courts and U.S. judgments abroad.

 John is an Adjunct Professor at the University of Cincinnati College of Law, teaching a course on international commercial arbitration.
-He also coaches the University's team competing in the Wilhem C. Vis International Arbitration Moot in both Hong Kong and Vienna.
+He also coaches the University's team competing in the Willem C. Vis International Commercial Arbitration Moot in both Hong Kong and Vienna.
 John is also a frequent speaker on international litigation and international commercial arbitration, including biennial presentations at an international arbitration symposium in Salzburg, Austria; the Cincinnati Bar Association seminars; and the American Arbitration Association programs.
 For the past 15 years, John has presented at the annual Congresses of the Union Internationale des Avocats in many countries around the world.